Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Noise Model Results

 \subsubsection{Noise Model}

-We adopt the photon-loss model of~\cite{dessertaine2024enhanced}.
+We adopt the photon loss model of~\cite{dessertaine2024enhanced}.
 Each pair measurement independently fails with probability $p_{\text{RUS}}$ due to a failed repeat-until-success (RUS) protocol.
+A failed measurement is heralded and treated as an erasure by the decoder.
 The single-photon loss rate $\varepsilon$ and the RUS failure probability are related by

 This relationship arises from the SPOQC-2 architecture~\cite{dessertaine2024enhanced}: each two-qubit measurement requires two photons, and the protocol succeeds only if both photons are detected.
 Let $s = (1-\varepsilon)^2$ be the probability that both photons survive.
 Each RUS attempt succeeds with probability $s$.
 See~\cite{dessertaine2024enhanced}, Section III.B for details.